Blazemeter/taurus/site/dat/docs/CommandLine.md

   - `-q, --quiet` - only errors and warnings printed to console
   - `-v, --verbose` - prints all logging messages to console (sometimes _a lot_)
   - `-l LOG, --log=LOG` - change log file location, by default is `bzt.log` in current directory
-  - `-d DATADIR, --datadir=DATADIR` - change base directory for the artifact directories, by default it is current directory
   - `-o OPTION, --option=OPTION` override some of config settings from command line, may be used multiple times

 ## Configuration Files Processing